monome/docs/docs/crow/index.md

 ## Development

-Crow continues to evolve and you can follow development on github:
+crow continues to evolve and you can follow development on github:

 [https://github.com/monome/crow](https://github.com/monome/crow)

-Crow is open-source and is built on the efforts of other open source projects.
+crow is open-source and is built on the efforts of other open source projects.
 Contributions are welcome.